sasilver75/obsidian/Articles/Five years of progress in GPTs (Mar 2023) {Finbarr Timbers, Artificial Fintelligence}.md

 ### [[GPT-4]] (March 2023)
 - This is where there would be interesting information about GPT-4, if there was any.
 The GPT-4 technical report contains almost no information.
 	- "GPT-4 is a Transformer-style model pre-trained to predict the next token in a document, using publicly available data and data licensed from third-party providers.
-The model was then fine-tuned using [[RLHF]]."
+The model was then fine-tuned using [[Reinforcement Learning from Human Feedback|RLHF]]."
 	- Given both the competitive landscape and the safety implications of large-scale models like GPT-4, the ==report contains no further information about the architecture, hardware, training compute, dataset construction, training method, or similar.==